Before you APPLY, make sure you have:

 Bethpage, NY 11714

 The American Guild of Musical Artists (AGMA) Relief Fund provides support and temporary financial assistance to members who are in need.
-AGMA contracts with The Actors Fund to administer this program nationally as well as to provide comprehensive social services.
+AGMA contracts with the Entertainment Community Fund (previously The Actors Fund) to administer this program nationally as well as to provide comprehensive social services.

-The AGMA Relief Fund is a not-for-profit 501 (c) (3) charitable organization, administered by The Actors Fund.
+The AGMA Relief Fund is a not-for-profit 501 (c) (3) charitable organization, administered by the Entertainment Community Fund.
 All contributions are tax-deductible

 *Any remaining donated funds, if/when the coronavirus be eradicated, will enter the main Relief Fund pool to be used where needed most.